jainaman23/open/README.md

 ### Get Involved and Our Mission Section
 As i already explained their module approach that was only for one block but to arrange all blocks i have used flex properties to make them straight and in center.

+### Our Members and Blogs Section
+This section have slider which has been developed by slick library.

+## Partials Directory
+This directory have exclusive scss files that can only be used by scss files.
+They do not get converted into css.
+This directory has three files namely mixin, variables and importer.
+Mixin and Variables are very useful in architecture setup.
+I have created variables files with all variables that can be use in scss files.
+You can check in partials directory.

+## Compass
+This is very important while developing theme as it has many predefined mixins that can be directly included in your project.

+# Backend Approach
+From the backend side i tried to use different modules to make the site fast.
+Following is the list of modules that have been installed for this site.

+1. Adminimal Theme (adminimal_theme)
+2. Adminimal Toolbar (adminimal_admin_menu)
+3. Ctools (ctools)
+4. Views (views)
+5. Date (date)
+6. Link (link)
+7. Field Collection (field_collection)
+8. Social Media Links (social_media_links)
+9. Bean (bean)
+10. Context (context)
+11. Ckeditor (ckeditor)
+12. Datepicker (datepicker)
+13. Empty Front Page (empty_front_page)
+14. Devel (devel)
+15. Jquery Update (jquery_update)
+16. Nodequeue (nodequeue)

+With the help of these modules i have created some content type which you can check with admin credentials.
+To check field structure of content type [Click Here](https://docs.google.com/document/d/1njK1U-XuTvhAbg48y-hrnfWsly4nRAGtrtTzr-6JlVw/edit#heading=h.80at22qjwm3c)

+## Views
+I have created blocks with the help of views for each section as it is very useful module and very important.

+## Nodequeue
+This module is generally useful when you have some of your choice nde to be shown.
+In blog section we can have two approaches Show all blogs or certain number of blogs as soon as it gets published.
+Only predefined of our choice blogs can be show with the help of nodequeue.

+I have decided to go with 2nd option.